Personal Settings

 Alternatively, you also have the option of changing your personal settings in Google's Privacy Center (https://policies.google.com/privacy?hl=en).

-II: Use of Social Media and Social Media Icons and Links
+II.
+Use of Social Media and Social Media Icons and Links

 Our presence on social media is part of our public relations work.
 Our aim is to provide information tailored to the target group and to exchange ideas with you.
 This also enables us to make quick contact with you online and to communicate directly with you through the media of your choice, art.
-16 BayDig, Section 5 paragraph 1 no. 2 TMG.
+16 BayDig, Section 5 paragraph 1 no. 2 DDG.
 When using social media icons from Facebook, Instagram, Twitter, and YouTube on LMU's website, no automatic transmission of your personal data takes place.
 To avoid automatic data transmission to social media providers, the content embedded on LMU's website is based on a link.
 No social media plugins are used on LMU's website for data protection reasons.

 II.1 Data Protection Provisions on the Use and Application of Facebook and Facebook Icons